xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 results are generated by a call to SQL.EXEC.QUERY on the same connection.

--   If there are no pending results on the connection SQL.RETRIEVE
+  - > If there are no pending results on the connection SQL.RETRIEVE
     > returns the \#N/A error value.

--   If connection\_num is not valid, SQL.EXEC.QUERY returns the \#VALUE!
+  - > If connection\_num is not valid, SQL.EXEC.QUERY returns the
-    > error value.
+    > \#VALUE\! error value.

 >

 Destination\_ref    specifies where the results should be placed.
 It is either a reference to a single cell or it is omitted.

--   If destination\_ref refers to a single cell then SQL.RETRIEVE will
+  - > If destination\_ref refers to a single cell then SQL.RETRIEVE will
     > return all of the pending results in the cells to the right,
     > below, and including destination\_ref.
 This is the same convention
     > used in Microsoft Excel when multiple cells are pasted into a
     > single-cell selection.
 Any previous values contained in the
     > destination cells will be overwritten without confirmation.

--   If destination\_ref is omitted then the bindings established by
+  - > If destination\_ref is omitted then the bindings established by
     > previous calls to SQL.BIND will be used to return results.
 If no
     > such bindings exist for the current connection then SQL.RETRIEVE
-    > will return the \#REF! error value.
+    > will return the \#REF\! error value.
 If a particular result column
     > has not been bound then its results will be discarded.
 Max\_rows
     > specifies the number of rows that will be returned under each
     > bound column.
 The first row of results will be placed in the bound